yura-chaikovsky/dominion/README.md

    for response interceptor, as `handler` is responsible to produce response that is ready to be send back to client.
 However, it may be used to perform some general actions that depends on `handler`'s response, like set custom header.
-   4. Lastly router handles common exceptions produced by `Repositoy` or `Factories` and sets proper status code (400 - for bad request, 404 - if model not found, 409 - for conflicts, etc).
+   4. Lastly, router handles common exceptions produced by `Repositoy` or `Factories` and sets proper status code (400 - for bad request, 404 - if model not found, 409 - for conflicts, etc).

-5. Finally, response produced by all previous steps gets stringify and returned to a client.
+5. And finally, response produced by all previous steps gets stringify and returned to a client.

- There are 2 method types `factory` and `instance`.
- `factory` methods belongs to factory and and produce new model instances.

 ### Controller
 File containing controller should export object containing list of request `handler` functions and some